Medical expert of the article

 Who to contact?

-Treatment for hypoplasia of the uterus is prescribed taking into account the degree of pathology and pursues the following goals:
+Treatment for uterine hypoplasia is prescribed taking into account the degree of pathology and pursues the following goals:

-- elimination of violation, correction of organ parameters;
+- elimination of the disorder, correction of organ parameters;

-- restoration of the monthly cycle, sexual and reproductive function;
+- restoration of the menstrual cycle, sexual and reproductive function;

-The basis of therapy for uterine hypoplasia is the use of hormone replacement or stimulating drugs.
-Correctly selected treatment allows you to achieve an increase in the size of the organ, sufficient for its normal physiological functions.
+The basis of therapy for uterine hypoplasia is the use of replacement or stimulating hormonal drugs.
+Correctly selected treatment allows for an increase in the size of the organ sufficient for its normal physiological functions.

-Additionally, physiotherapeutic treatment is involved in the form of magnetotherapy, laser therapy, diathermy, inductothermic, UHF procedures, balneotherapy, the use of ozokerite and paraffin.
-The basic goal of physiotherapy is to improve blood circulation in the uterus.
+Additionally, physiotherapy treatment is used in the form of magnetotherapeutic, laser-therapeutic, diathermic, inductothermic, UHF procedures, balneotherapy, the use of ozokerite and paraffin.
+The basic goal of physiotherapy is to improve blood circulation in the uterine area.

-As support and acceleration of recovery, patients with uterine hypoplasia are shown vitamin therapy, physiotherapy exercises, manual therapy with gynecological massage, and spa treatment.
+To support and accelerate recovery, patients with uterine hypoplasia are recommended to take vitamin therapy, exercise therapy, manual therapy with gynecological massage, and spa treatment.

-Vitamin complex preparations containing vitamins A, B, D groups, tocopherol, ascorbic and folic acids are used.
-Vitamin E has an antioxidant effect, stabilizes the monthly cycle, and optimizes reproductive function.
+Vitamin complex preparations containing vitamins A, B, D, tocopherol, ascorbic and folic acids are used.
+Vitamin E has an antioxidant effect, stabilizes the monthly cycle, optimizes reproductive function.
 Vitamin C strengthens the vascular network, improves blood flow.

-To improve fertility, a woman's diet should be reviewed.
-The doctor will definitely cancel strict diets and fasting, recommend to adhere to a full diet, consume more fiber, vegetables and fruits, vegetable oils, cereals.
-Products such as spinach, broccoli and Brussels sprouts, tomatoes, sesame and flaxseed oil, and seafood are especially recommended.
+To improve reproductive function, a woman's diet should be reviewed.
+The doctor will definitely cancel strict diets and fasting, recommend sticking to a full diet, eating more fiber, vegetables and fruits, vegetable oils, cereals.
+Products such as spinach, broccoli and Brussels sprouts, tomatoes, sesame and flaxseed oil, seafood are especially recommended.

 Medicines

-Drug therapy is usually complex, including the use of drugs that are different in the mechanism of action.
+Drug therapy is usually complex, including the use of drugs with different mechanisms of action.

 - Hormonal agents: